Adrinlol/landy-react-template/README.md

 - [axios][axios] - Promise based HTTP client for the browser and node.js
 - [antd][antd] - React UI library that contains a set of high quality components.
-- [react-reveal][react-reveal] - High performance animation library for React.
+- [react-awesome-reveal][react-awesome-reveal] - High performance animation library that adds reveal animations using the Intersection Observer API.
 - [styled-componets][styled-componets] - Variant on “CSS-in-JS”—which solves many of the problems with traditional CSS.
 - [i18next][i18next] - Internationalization-framework written in and for JavaScript.